Don't Panic! Better, Fewer, Syntax Errors for LR Parsers: Using error recovery in practice

 We are therefore forced to treat the following as an open question: can one sensibly use error recovery in the \fischer family in practice?
 In particular, given that the most common way to use LR grammars is to execute semantic actions as each production is reduced, what should semantic actions do when parts of the input have been altered by error recovery?
 This latter question is important for real-world systems (e.g.~compilers) which can still perform useful computations (e.g.~running a type checker) in the face of syntax errors.

-While different languages are likely to require different solutions, in this section we show that \emph{grmtools} allows sensible integration of error recovery in a Rust context.
+While different languages are likely to lend themselves to different solutions, in this section we show that \emph{grmtools} allows sensible integration of error recovery in a Rust context.
 Readers who prefer to avoid Rust-specific details may wish to move immediately to Section~\ref{sec:threats}.